-Local planning policy is contained within the Teignbridge Local Plan, (adopted in 1996), the Devon Structure Plan, (adopted in 2004) and the Regional Spatial Strategy for the South West (currently RPG10).
-These are the statutory development plans for the Teignbridge District (outside the Dartmoor National Park).
+Local planning policy is contained within the Teignbridge Local Plan, which was adopted in 1996 and the Devon Structure plan, adopted in 2004.
+These are statutory development plans for Teignbridge District (outside the Dartmoor National Park).

-The Government, through the Planning and Compulsory Purchase Act (2004) has introduced a new planning system aimed at creating a more slim-lined and flexible system whilst increasing community engagement in the planning process.
+The Government, through the Planning and Compulsory Purchase Act (2004), has introduced a new planning system aimed at creating a more slimlined and flexible system whilst increasing community engagement in the planning process.

 The Act requires the District Council to produce a Local Development Framework (LDF).
-This comprises a folder of documents to be produced by the Council over a period of time, including these are the main documents and establish policy towards the use of land - Supplementary Planning Documents (SPD) - these provide additional guidance to policy contained within DPDs and could include Conservation Area character appraisals - Statement of Community Involvement (SCI) - this sets out how the Council will consult on planning matters - Local Development Scheme (LDS) this is the project plan for the LDF and shows what documents will be produced and when
+This comprises a folder of documents to be produced by the Council over a period of time, including this sets out how the Council will consult on planning matters - Local Development Scheme This is the project plan for the LDF and shows what documents will be produced and when